marado/nodejs/doc/api/process.markdown

 - `SIGKILL` cannot have a listener installed, it will unconditionally terminate node on all platforms.
 - `SIGSTOP` cannot have a listener installed.

+Note that Windows does not support sending Signals, but node offers some emulation with `process.kill()`, and `child_process.kill()`:
+- Sending signal `0` can be used to search for the existence of a process
+- Sending `SIGINT`, `SIGTERM`, and `SIGKILL` cause the unconditional exit of the target process.

 ## process.stdout